snowplow-archive/snowplow-tco-model/README.md

-# The Snowplow Total Cost of Ownership (TCO) Model
+# The Snowplow TCO Model

-`snowplowtcomodel` is an R package for estimating the [Amazon Web Service] [aws] fees associated with running Snowplow.
+The Snowplow Total Cost of Ownership (TCO) Model, aka `snowplowtcomodel`, is an R package for estimating the [Amazon Web Service] [aws] fees associated with running Snowplow.

 The model is a work in progress: